seanmdalton/pulsestage/docs/development/setup.md

 **How it works:**
 - `docker-compose.yaml` uses published images from [GitHub Container Registry](https://github.com/seanmdalton/pulsestage/packages)
-- `docker-compose.override.yaml` overrides with `build:` directives for local development
+- `docker-compose.override.yaml` overrides with `build:` directives and volume mounting for local development
 - Docker Compose automatically merges both files
+- Web service uses the `deps` stage + `npm run dev` for hot reload

 **Auto-bootstrap**: The API automatically creates a default tenant on first startup if the database is empty.